-What you pay for covered services

-In-network (IN) Out-of-network (OON) Nonparticipating Provider

-- Deductible - Deductible - OON deductible

-Coinsurance may apply after deductible is met Coinsurance applies after deductible is met OON coinsurance applies after deductible is met

-Charges in excess of approved amount

-Note: For your plan's specific benefit levels, log in to your member account at messa.org.
+What you pay for covered services In-network (IN) Out-of-network (OON) Nonparticipating provider - Deductible - Coinsurance applies after deductible is met - Deductible - Coinsurance applies after deductible is met OON deductible OON coinsurance applies after deductible is met Charges in excess of approved amount For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.

 We pay for laboratory and pathology exams needed to diagnose a disease, illness, pregnancy or injury.
-The services must be prescribed by a physician and may be performed at a physician's office, hospital, or sent to a laboratory.
+The services must be prescribed by a physician and may be performed at a physician's office, hospital or sent to a laboratory.

-If the physician has a laboratory perform these services, it must be an in-network laboratory for you to receive innetwork benefits.
-You will be required to pay the out-of-network deductible and coinsurance when services are provided by an out-of-network laboratory unless your physician refers you to an out-of-network laboratory for tests.
+If the physician has a laboratory perform these services, it must be an in-network laboratory for you to receive in-network benefits.
+You will be required to pay the outof-network deductible and coinsurance when services are provided by an out-of-network laboratory unless your physician refers you to an out-of-network laboratory for tests.